maximosipov/actant/readme.txt

 Visualization will include two plots - one at the top with a complete data and on the right with selected days.
 Values for number of days to display on the left panel and Y range are configurable below the panel.

-(should I use a single plot and add Y offset as with ECG Matlab project?)